Nem0x/asic-project-phhxh-docs/README.md

 ### Dual-issue test

 After we integrated the real memory system including a cache with our CPU, we ran the "cachetest" benchmark and looked at the waveform.
 There is clear evidence that dual-issue helps to catch up with the delay caused by the memory system.
-The waveforms are put [here](docs/dual_issue_waveform).
+The waveforms are put [here](main/docs/dual_issue_waveform).
 The full potential of our CPU can be realized if we can build a cache with two read ports, which we are running out of time to implement.

-UPDATE: dual-fetch frontend including cache with two read ports has been implemented in branch [dual-fetch](https://github.com/EECS-151/asic-project-fa24-phhxh/tree/dual-fetch).
+UPDATE: dual-fetch frontend including cache with two read ports has been implemented in version 2 ([dual-fetch](#version-2-dual-fetch-dual-issue-cpu-with-2-cycle-read-cache)).

 ### Benchmarks (sim-rtl)